supercollider/supercollider/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ## Merge notes
 (optional) You may also add notes of:
-     - Dependencies: if this PR depends on any other PRs
+     - Dependencies: if this PR depends on any other PRs or actions
      - Merge Note: any considerations regarding merging this PR
      - Release Notes: text you think would be useful to include in the Release Notes -->